 Knowing More and Changing Your Perspective About Yourself and the World

-Students gain an in-depth understanding of the United Nations (UN) and the UN system, the Member State they are presenting and the region under study.
+Students gain an in-depth understanding of the United Nations (UN) and the UN system, the Member State (country) they are presenting and the region under study.
 Additionally, students gain a better understanding of what they are capable of and what they can achieve in life.
-'Life changing' is the most common phrase you will hear from alumni of the CSUSB MUN Programs.
+We are not exaggerating when we claim that "Life changing" is the most common phrase you will hear from alumni of the CSUSB - MUN program.

 The Formula for Success and Growth at CSUSB - MUN:

 The Three 'P' Plus 1 (3Ps+1)

 The CSUSB - MUN Program prepares to participate in National Model United Nations conferences using a formula that is known as the 3Ps +1 formula.
 We grade each other and the entire class on 3Ps+1 at the end of every practice session on Fridays.
 Each student gets to evaluate his/her/their entire team using these three characteristics.
 These are the pillars of CSUSB - MUN program and they help students excel at the conference and in their everyday lives.